-A lifelong resident, Stephanie is a strong advocate for her community and has been involved in lobbying the State and Federal Governments about vital issues concerning our area.
+A lifelong resident, Stephanie is a strong advocate for her community and has been involved in lobbying state and federal governments about vital issues concerning our area.

 Andrew Ferguson

 Andrew was first elected to Council in 2017.

 He and his family have lived in the area for the past 30 years, and he is committed to equity, social justice, heritage, and environmental sustainability.